Instructor: Tim Chumley

 • Class materials: Lecture notes

-• After class:
+• After class:.

-Group work time
+Exam, Group work

 • Topic: Group work time.
 We spend the day working in groups learning about the group project topic, discussing questions, and beginning to think about presentations.